mzohaibnasir/cloud-GenAI/FastAPI/README.md

 2. WSGI - sychronous; ASGI - asynchronous

+## Pydantic is the most widely used data validation library for Python.

 ############################################

 SGI and ASGI are both interfaces that act as middlemen between web servers and Python web applications.
 They define how data is exchanged between these two components.
 Here's a breakdown of their key differences: